maurilorenzo/NetworkVisualizer/README.md

 The same app has been deployed online (see http://maurilo.pythonanywhere.com/).

 In order to create the visualization of the network with the notebook and to produce the 3d visualization of the app, the excel file **raan_case_study.xlsx** needs to be in the directory.

+Finally, presentation.pdf is a short presentation of the main contents of the repo.